 Your snake’s tank should be kept clean and sterile.
-It’s hard to imagine that your snake’s living environment could get so dirty, but bacteria thrive in humid, warm environments.
+It’s hard to imagine that your snake’s living environment could get so dirty, but bacteria thrive in hot and humid environments.
 Unfortunately, an unclean enclosure could lead to various health conditions in snakes, but these can be prevented.

 We’ll look at all the cleaning products and tools that you’ll need to keep your snake’s vivarium clean.
-One of the best products for disinfecting and deodorizing your snake’s cage is Zoo Med Wipe Out 1 Terrarium Cleaner.
-We’ll also look at some of the alternative options.
-Then, we’ll provide a step-by-step guide for the entire cleaning process.
+We’ll also look at some of the alternative options, as well as a step-by-step guide for the cleaning process.

-If you don’t keep on top of your vivarium’s cleanliness, it will start to smell and look dirty.
-This is unpleasant enough in itself but is the least of your problems.
+If you don’t keep on top of your vivarium’s cleanliness, it will start to smell bad and look dirty.
 A buildup of bacteria could lead to an illness, such as a respiratory infection (RI) or scale rot in snakes.